GMC Sierra Insurance Rates

 - Raising to $1,000 deductibles will save about $146 every year

-- Using pricier low deductibles will cost an extra $280 annually
+- Using low deductibles costs an extra $280 a year

-- Drivers who are prone to accidents and violations could pay at least $2,720
+- Higher-risk drivers who are prone to accidents and violations could pay at least $2,720 or more

-A more mature driver with a good driving record and high deductibles may pay as low as $1,200 every 12 months on average for full coverage.
-Prices are much higher for teenage drivers, where even good drivers will have to pay as much as $4,800 a year.
+More mature drivers with no violations or accidents and higher deductibles could pay as little as $1,200 every 12 months on average, or $100 per month, for full coverage.
+Rates are much higher for teenagers, since even excellent drivers should be prepared to pay as much as $4,800 a year.
 View Rates by Age

-The state you live in also has a big influence on GMC Sierra insurance prices.
-A middle-age driver might find prices as low as $970 a year in states like Missouri, New Hampshire, and Vermont, or be forced to pay as much as $1,800 on average in Michigan, New York, and Louisiana.
+Your home state also has a big influence on GMC Sierra insurance rates.
+A middle-age driver might find rates as low as $970 a year in states like Missouri, New Hampshire, and Vermont, or be forced to pay as much as $1,800 on average in Michigan, New York, and Louisiana.

 | State | Premium | Compared to U.S. Avg | Percent Difference |